 Table 2.
 Calculated DNA concentrations from spectral data: GuHCl contamination.
 DNA concentrations are calculated using the A260 measurement and a extinction coefficient of 50 ng/μL/OD in the presence of the specified concentration of contaminant.

 Phenol provides a second example of a commonly used reagent in molecular biology for the isolation of DNA, RNA and proteins.
-The method is commonly referred to as phenol-chloroform extraction and relies on a 1:1 ratio of water saturated phenol to chloroform.
+The method is commonly referred to as phenol‑chloroform extraction and relies on a 1:1 ratio of water-saturated phenol to chloroform.
 Precipitation of nucleic acids is generally performed subsequent to extraction for remove of residual phenol.
-It is obvious from figure 7 and table 3 that even trace amounts as low as 0.2% (v/v) of residual phenol can significantly impact accurate quantification of DNA.
+Figure 7 and Table 3 show that even trace amounts as low as 0.2% (v/v) of residual phenol can significantly impact accurate quantification of DNA.

 Figure 7.
 Spectral analysis of DNA: phenol contamination.
 Spectral analysis of herring sperm dsDNA spiked with increasing concentrations of phenol.
 Data normalized to a 1 cm path length.